moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

 These analysers relate to Configuration API Region definitions in Feature Models:

 * `configuration-api` : This analyser validates the OSGi configurations and framework properties based on the configuration API described in an extension.
-For more details see here: [docs/api-regions.md#configurations].
+For more details see here: [Configuration Regions](docs/api-regions.md#configurations).

 * `region-deprecated-api` : This analyser validates if packages marked as deprecated for a region are used.
 It has these configuration parameters:
   * `regions` : The regions to check for such usage.
 This is a comma separate string of region names.
 It defaults to `global`.